HawCC Math Dept. banner

 Bullet Math 120 — Trigonometry for Surveying (4 credit hrs.)

-PreReq: "C" or better in Math 25 or Math 26, or placement in Math 120
+PreReq: "C" or better in Math 82X, or placement in Math 120

 Designed for students in FOREST Team and related careers.
 Application of trigonometry to surveying.
-Topics included are solving right triangles to find angle measures and lengths of sides; specifying directions (finding bearings and azimuths to plot surveys); converting between bearings and azimuths; computing precision; using Law of Sines and Law of Cosines to find the measures of angles and lengths of sides of oblique triangles; computing areas of triangles and other polygonal regions using geometric and trigonometric formulas, computing, correcting and balancing latitude and departure, computing error of closure, and finding the coordinates of a survey.
+Topics included are solving right triangles to find angle measures and lengths of sides; specifying directions (finding bearings and azimuths to plot surveys); converting between bearings and azimuths; computing precision; using Law of Sines and Law of Cosines to find the measures of angles and lengths of sides of oblique triangles; computing areas of triangles and other polygonal regions using geometric and trigonometric formulas, computing, correcting and balancing latitude and departure, computing error of closure, and finding the coordinates of the survey.

-Bullet Math 135 — PreCalculus Mathematics: Elementary Functions (3 credit hrs.)
+Bullet Math 135 — PreCalculus Mathematics: Elementary Functions (4 credit hrs.)

 PreReq: "C" or better in Math 27 or placement in Math 135

-Bullet Math 140 — PreCalculus Mathematics: Trig & Analytic Geometry (3 credit hrs.)
+Bullet Math 140 — PreCalculus Mathematics: Trig & Analytic Geometry (4 credit hrs.)

 PreReq: "C" or better in Math 135 or placement in Math 140